Diegetic music: Film

-Film sound and music
+Source and background music

 If the characters in the film can (or could) hear the music the audience hears, then that music is called diegetic.
 It is also called source music by professionals in the industry.
 It is said to be within the narrative sphere of the film.
 For instance, if a character in the film is playing a piano, or turns on a CD player, the resulting sound is diegetic.
 The cantina band sequence in the original Star Wars is an example of diegetic music in film, with the band playing instruments and swaying to the beat, as patrons are heard reacting to the second piece the band plays.
 In road movies where the characters are traveling by car, we often hear the music that the characters are depicted as listening to on the car stereo.

 By contrast, the background music that cannot be heard by the characters in the movie is termed non-diegetic or extradiegetic.
-An example of this is in Rocky, where Bill Conti's "Gonna Fly Now" plays non-diegetically as Rocky makes his way through his training regimen finishing on the top steps of the Philadelphia Museum of Art with his hands raised in the air.
+An example of this is in Rocky, where Bill Conti's "Gonna Fly Now" plays non-diegetically as Rocky makes his way through his training regimen, finishing on the top steps of the Philadelphia Museum of Art with his hands raised in the air.